RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 There are some years where our visualization demonstrates that vaccines are important for preventing diseases.
 For instance, rubella disease instance rate is less over time and the vaccine rate is greater over time.
 In addition, this trend of increasing vaccine rate and decrease disease instance rate can be in Africa for pertussis.

 However, there are also some years and countries where this vaccine rate and disease instance rate is not so clearly related.
-This is particularily true for measles.
+This is particularly true for measles.
 This indicates to us that the country level may be too high of a data granularity.
-It also suggests that perhaps our concerns about the quality of the vaccine data, which is as good as there is publically available, were well founded.
+It also suggests that perhaps our concerns about the quality of the vaccine data, which is as good as there is publicly available, were well founded.

 One of the most interesting parts of the visualization is the ability to easily see trends of disease instance rates and vaccine rates over time even this effect was not motivated.
-For instance, measles diseases instance rates fluxuates over time, which makes sense given our background knowledge about measles vaccine adherance and outbreaks.
+For instance, measles diseases instance rates fluctuates over time, which makes sense given our background knowledge about measles vaccine adherence and outbreaks.
 However, the vaccine rate for the measles vaccine does not change much over time.

 Detracting from this visualization is the large amount of missing data.
 Even developed countries that clearly would have kept disease incidence and vaccination rates records, such as the United States, Canada, and various European countries, have not contributed their data.
 Thus, this visualization is a powerful tool to advocate for proper record-keeping and public dissemination of this information.
 The uses of this visualization extend past the original motivation and target audience.

 ## Case Study

-Our goals for the visualization was that it was simple, direct, easy to interpret, interesting, interactive, and aestetically pleasing.
+Our goals for the visualization was that it was simple, direct, easy to interpret, interesting, interactive, and aesthetically pleasing.
 We created a case study to evaluate if our visualization achieved these goals.
 We asked each participant three questions to gauge the effectiveness of our visualization.

 1. How easy is this visualization to understand?